codeaddslife/demo-loopback/README.md

 [Strongloop](http://strongloop.com).
 It allows you to setup a REST API in minutes and is based on [Express]((http://expressjs.com)).

-In this post we will use version 3.4.0 to build an API for camping reservations:
+Here we will use version 3.4.0 to build an API for camping reservations:

 ![DataModel](./datamodel.png)